 Simplify monthly and yearly updates for Formularies and Pharmacy and Provider Directories by utilizing dynamic templates that are driven by your business rules.

 Why Toppan Merrill

-Let Toppan Merrill help to eliminate redundancies, ensure consistency and maintain compliance with automated and repeatable document creation.
+Let Toppan Merrill help to eliminate redundancies, ensure consistency, and maintain compliance to health plan members’ communications with automated and repeatable document creation.
 We partner with you so you can master the ever-changing complexity of regulated communications and personalize your member’s journey.

 - Ingest and manage data and content from disparate sources

 - Document templating and data mapping based on recipient suitability and entitlements

 - Online content and document review and approval

 - Document hosting and interactive microsites to support e-Delivery